-From music and cooking to artwork creation and chat shows, Twitch caters to a variety of different interests, however, gaming is still one of the top categories on this popular online platform.
-Twitch is seen as the leading social media platform for gamers.
+Twitch is seen as the leading social media platform for gamers and Esports professionals.
 The top gaming influencers on Twitch have large followings and even though this space is still dominated by male streamers, female streamers are on the rise too.

-Twitch has become a space where gamers can really explore and showcase their passion for gaming and even though some of these influencers may not have millions of followers, their communities are fiercely loyal, which is what makes them more powerful.
+Twitch has become a space where streamers can rise through the ranks, growing a vast following in no time.
+Their communities are also very vocal and fiercely loyal.
+People spend hours watching their favorite streams and interacting with the streamers in real-time, which builds a strong connection between influencers and their fans.
 These tight-knit gaming communities are fast becoming the focus of many influencer marketing campaigns as more marketers realize the value in targeting audiences using this unique platform.

 It’s for this reason that many Twitch gaming influencers can earn a good (and amazingly good!) income as game streamers.

 Here are the 15 biggest Twitch streamers that are leading the scoreboard based on their performance.

 - Followers: 9.5 million

 Félix Lengyel, also known by xQcOw or xQc, starts off this list as a French-Canadian Twitch streamer.
 He has played competitively for many gaming leagues, including the Overwatch World Cup for Team Canada 2017 – 2019.
 In 2020 he was recognized as the most-watched Twitch streamer.
 He is also active on his YouTube channel, where he shares his stream recaps, reaction videos, and gaming comments.